dentarg/auth0-blog/_posts/2016-09-19-angular-2-testing-in-depth-services.markdown

 ```

 It has two getter methods and the ```Injectable``` decorator.
-The tests will test wether these getter methods work as intended.
+The tests will check whether these getter methods work as intended.
 The decorator is needed to utilize dependency injection.

-In Jasmine we can group our tests with the ```describe``` method.
+In Jasmine, we can group our tests with the ```describe``` method.
-Within this method we can create test cases with the ```it``` function.
+Within this method, we can create test cases with the ```it``` function.
-It is adviced to place one class per file (the service) and group the tests around it (with ```describe```).
+It is advised to place one class per file (the service) and group the tests around it (with ```describe```).
-We can further group test cases around methods of the class,
+We can further group test cases around methods of the class
 by placing ```describe``` statements inside the top ```describe``` block.
 For now we will only group our tests around the class.